vorteX-io-codes/technical-assessment-devops-template/README.md

 Throughout the assessment, design step by step a CI/CD workflow using Github actions to automatically:
 - build the Docker image of the lambda function
-- check coding rules with ruff
+- check coding rules with ruff (already included in the base workflow)
-- test and measure test coverage with pytest and pytest-cov
+- test and measure test coverage with pytest and pytest-cov  (already included in the base workflow)
 - invoke the lambda function locally using `curl` and check its response as integration test.
 - provision the local Kubernetes cluster and deploy the lambda function when the code is updated
 - ...